BLOG

 If you live in a different area and would like to donate locally, consider Welcoming Australia in Melbourne, Romero Centre in Brisbane, Tasmanian Refugee Legal Service, Centre for Asylum Seekers, Refugees and Detainees (CARAD) in Perth or Rural Australians for Refugees.

-Another powerful way to support people seeking asylum is to join the iconic City2Surf and choose to run in support of the Asylum Seekers Centre.
+Another powerful way to support people seeking asylum is to run the iconic City2Surf and choose to support the Asylum Seekers Centre.

 It’s a chance to raise awareness and vital funds for people seeking safety in Australia.
 Every step you take provides practical support to those in need.